25 Spooky UK Halloween Events – 2019 edition

 14 Halloween Mini Cruise

 If you want to go further afield, P&O Ferries are offering a ‘Hulloween’ mini cruise to Amsterdam, complete with Wizard Workshops and a live rock tribute band.
-Board the spook ship on Wednesday 31st October.
-Prices start at £79 for two nights accommodation, entertainment and transfers.
+This year it is on Friday 1st November.
+Prices start at £89 for two nights accommodation, entertainment and transfers.

 Dungeons, Fright Nights & Scarefests